Stochastic Monotonicity of Markovian Multi-class Queueing Networks: Introduction

-\section{Introduction.}
+\section{Introduction}

-Multi-class queueing networks (McQNs) arise as natural generalizations of conventional Jackson networks: in McQNs each network station (server) acts as a {\it multi-class} M/M/1 queue, whereas in Jackson networks each server is a single-class M/M/1.
+Multi-class queueing networks (McQNs) arise as natural generalizations of conventional Jackson networks: while in Jackson networks each station (server) acts as a $\cdot/M/1$ {\it single-class} queue, in McQNs each network station is a {\it multi-class} queue.
 McQNs are particularly suitable for describing complex manufacturing systems (to be thought of as assembly lines) as they allow jobs (or, in queuing lingo, customers) visiting multiple times the same station to have different service requirements and/or a different routing scheme.
-One can think of situations in which a piece entering the system undergoes some physical transformation during the process, hence its processing time (as well as its next destination) at a given station might depend on the processing stage.
-Other possible applications include packet transmission models in telecommunication networks and distributed systems in computer science, where packets/tasks of different types can be routed to the same server in order to control resource utilization.
+One can think of situations in which a piece entering the system undergoes some physical transformation during the process, hence its processing time at a given station (as well as its next destination) might depend on the processing stage.
+Other possible applications include packet transmission models in telecommunication networks and distributed systems in computer science, where packets/tasks of different types can be routed to the same server in order to control resource utilization. \emph{Motivation and Background}: The above generalization involves a number of complications.
+For instance, the following mathematical challenges arise: \begin{enumerate} \item [(I)] Although the network-configuration process is expected to be Markovian (provided that all service and exogenous inter-arrival times are independent, exponentially distributed), the Markovian structure (the state-space and the transition dynamics) of a McQN is by no means straightforward, as it depends on the service disciplines of the underlying stations.
+While for some particular service disciplines the structure becomes quite simple, a unified (Markovian) framework is lacking and this makes the analysis of such networks rather difficult.
+The Markovian modeling of McQNs is important for both theoretical and practical reasons.
+On one hand it allows one to use the powerful Markov process machinery to derive analytical properties of the underlying network-configuration process, while on the other hand it facilitates the use of standard simulation methods for such networks. \item [(II)] Stochastic monotonicity is, in general, a desirable property which is widely used in applications, e.g.\ optimization.
+Jackson networks satisfy the following monotonicity condition: if one increases any flow of jobs entering the network then the resulting queues (at each station, at any given time) will not decrease (in a stochastic sense) \cite{S-Yao}.
+However, a straightforward generalization of this result to the multi-class framework is impeded by the inhomogeneous nature of the queues.
+More specifically, while homogeneous queues can be naturally ordered with respect to their length, it is not clear what ordering for inhomogeneous queues (consisting of different types of jobs) would be suitable for extending the stochastic monotonicity concept to the multi-class setup. \item [(III)] Stability is arguably a crucial (asymptotic) property of a queueing network.
+In this context, stability refers to positive recurrence of the associated Markov process.
+For Jackson networks, stability is equivalent to subcriticality, i.e.\ traffic rate below 1 at every queue.
+In the multi-class framework, however, this is not the case, as illustrated by various counter examples; see \cite{RS:93,Dai:95,Bramson:94,KS:90,S:94}.
+As such, stability conditions are not available in closed form, in general.